omer-kose/VK-Engine/README.md

 ## TODO List
 Besides developing a fully-fledged graphics engine (or framework), I also use this project to improve my large software architecture skills.
 So, the code is subject to big changes or rewrites.

-- The engine is not really designed around OOP but I might totally get rid of it as I prefer (and actually learn more about) group based thinking rather than element based thinking.
 - As I have seen in the thesis implementation, compile times tend to get disgustingly long whenever a header file is modified.
 Fix it.
 - Setup precompiled headers for the external libraries to boost compilation times further.
 - Realized that static pass class idea is simple but too restrictive for multiple reasons.
 Refactor it into something more dynamic and flexible.